shnarazk/LubySequence/memo.typ

 }
 $

-As you see, the Luby value is equal to two powered by a local index in a segment.
-So we can define Luby sequence in another form.
+As you see, the Luby value is equal to two raised to the power of the local index in a segment.
+So we can define the Luby sequence in another form.

-#figure(caption: [local index and segment index on natural number triangle], gap: 16pt)[
+#figure(caption: [Local index and segment index on the natural number triangle], gap: 16pt)[
 #canvas({
   import draw: *